-ACCIDENTS AND EMERGENCIES: Accidents happen quickly and without warning.
-They are over and damage is done before you know it.
-Prevention is the only completely effective measure to counteract accidents.
-Careful preparation and constant attention to what you and your neighbors are doing will help to prevent accidents.
-Take careful note of the location and direction for use of all emergency equipment - fire extinguishers, safety showers, eyewash fountains and first aid cabinets.
-Minor cuts and thermal and chemical burns are the most common injuries that occur in this lab.
+ACCIDENTS AND EMERGENCIES: Take careful note of the location and direction for use of all emergency equipment - fire extinguishers, safety showers, eyewash fountains and first aid cabinets.
+Minor cuts and thermal and chemical burns are the most common injuries that occur in the lab.
 The pain and tissue damage from minor thermal burns is greatly reduced by cooling the burned tissue IMMEDIATELY with very cold water - the sooner, the better.
-Use cold tap water immediately, then place the burned tissue in an ice/water bath until the pain subsides, being careful to not freeze the tissue.
-Washing immediately with water, then soap and water, is also the first step to take in case of skin contact with a laboratory chemical.
-A minor scratch can be rinsed out with water then washed with soap and water and covered with a bandage.
-Forcing thermometers or any glass tubing through an aperture will almost always result in a cut, possibly serious.
-Twist and push the tubing gently through the aperture, holding the tubing as close to the aperture as possible, and pushing away from yourself.
-If excessive force is required, stop what you are doing and lubricate the tubing with water or glycerol or get assistance.
-All injuries must be reported to the instructor.
+Use cold tap water immediately, then place the burned tissue in an ice/water bath until the pain subsides.
+Washing immediately with water, then soap and water, is also the first step to take in case of skin contact with a chemical.
+A minor scratch can be rinsed out with water and covered with a bandage.
+Forcing thermometers and glass tubing through an aperture will almost always result in a cut, possibly serious.
+Twist and push the tubing gently through the aperture, holding the tubing as close to the aperture as possible.
+If excessive force is required, stop what you are doing and lubricate the tubing with water or glycerol.
 If a serious injury occurs, an instructor must accompany the injured student to the infirmary.
 If the injured person cannot be moved, 911 must be called and the location, nature and severity of the injury described.

 CHEMICAL SPILLS: Clean up spills immediately.
 Never leave them unattended.
 If the spill is left, another person may accidentally become contaminated and poisoned.
 Large spills must be reported to your instructor.
-(Mercury (Hg), which when spilled, is capable of producing toxic concentrations in the air is no longer used in the lab.
-To improve safety and to lessen the environmental footprint of the organic lab, Hg thermometers have been replaced with those containing a nontoxic liquid.)
+(Mercury (Hg) spills, which occur most commonly from broken thermometers, pose a special hazard.
+Hg has a vapor pressure which is high enough to form toxic concentrations in the air.
+Even the small amount of liquid Hg from a thermometer, upon falling to the floor, breaks up into hundreds of tiny droplets which disperse over a large area.
+It is nearly impossible to clean all of it up.
+Note that to improve safety and to lessen the environmental footprint of the organic lab, most Hg thermometers have been replaced with those containing nontoxic liquid.)

 BROKEN GLASS: Broken glass can be very dangerous.
-Carefully dispose of broken glass items in the glass waste container (NOT in the trash).
+Carefully dispose of broken glass items in the glass waste container (not the trash).
 Never try to force a thermometer or any other glass tubing through an aperture.
 Lubricate if necessary.
 Never place a hot thermometer onto a cold surface (benchtop) or try to cool it with water - it will crack.

 NEATNESS: Keep your work area uncluttered.
 This will help to prevent accidents.
-You should have only your notebook and equipment being used in your work area.
-Common work areas, such as the balance, MP, and spectrometer areas, as well as your own lab bench and fume hood space, must be cleaned up after use.
+Bring only your lab text and your notebook to your workbench.
+Have on your benchtop only the equipment being used.
+Common work areas, such as the balance, mp, and spectrometer areas, as well as your own lab bench, must be cleaned up after use.
 The lab will be clean and neat when you enter it.
-To be sure that it is left this way, your TA will assign students from your section, on a rotating basis, to clean up common areas at the end of the day.
+To be sure that it is left this way, your TA will assign two students from your section, on a rotating basis, to clean up common areas at the end of the day.
 Everyone should be sure that her or his own area is left clean.

-USE OF COMPUTERS, AUDIO OR VIDEO EQUIPMENT, OR CELLPHONES IS NOT ALLOWED IN THE LAB.
-These devices are distracting and may interfere with emergency responses.
+USE OF AUDIO OR VIDEO EQUIPMENT OR CELLPHONES IS NOT ALLOWED IN THE LAB.